 Lots of challenges were faced in defining the application spec development phase and the Proof of Concept phase.
 Few of them are listed here:

 After careful consideration, we decided to use JSON, WebGL and ASP .Net to develop the prototype.
-Since the model had to be displayed in browser for demonstrative purpose, we decided to show the tessellated model in the browser.
-Creating tessellation for the model was both time intensive and process intensive.
+Since the model had to be displayed in the browser for demonstrative purpose, we decided to show the tessellated model in the browser.
+Creating tessellation for the model was both times intensive and process-intensive.
 To overcome, this problem we maintain the tessellated data in an XML format.

 a.
 Original Model

 It was also ensured that the XML data corresponds to the latest version of the model in the server.
 This is achieved by updating the XML file in the server, whenever a new version of the model is being checked-in to their PLM system.
 This XML data which is of small size is used by the application to convert the data and load it in the browser.
 We also do an XML schema validation to check any corruption or loss of data while retrieving from the server.

 The sample XML file generated and stored in the server will look like

 Export of dimensions and annotation details into a PDF format was proposed for the later phase.
 This PDF will be uploaded to the server and will be used by the design team to create specific parts as per customer requirements.

 Some of the features provided in the applications include